Art-Hoti/Loan-Portfolio-Analysis/README.md

 │   └── eda.ipynb            # Main notebook for exploratory data analysis
 └── data/                    # Directory to store data files
     └── loans_data.csv       # Extracted loan data

-## Licence Information

-This project is licensed under the MIT Licence.
-See the [LICENSE](LICENSE) file for details.